radumarias/rencfs/README.md

     - We can also see the last time the file was accessed
 - It's always recommended to use encrypted disks for at least your sensitive data, this project is not a replacement for that
-- To reduce the risk of encryption key to be exposed from memory, it's recommended to disable mem dumps on the OS level.
+- To reduce the risk of encryption key from being exposed from memory, it's recommended to disable memory dumps on the OS level.
 Please see [here](https://www.cyberciti.biz/faq/disable-core-dumps-in-linux-with-systemd-sysctl/) how to do it on Linux
 - **Cold boot attacks**: to reduce the risk of this, we keep the encryption key in memory just as long as we really need it to encrypt/decrypt data and we are zeroing it after that.
 We also remove it from memory after a period of inactivity
-- Please note that this project is not audited by any security expert.
+- Please note this project was not audited by any security expert.
 It's built with security in mind and tries to follow all the best practices, but it's not guaranteed to be secure
 - **Also, please back up your data, the project is still in development, and there might be bugs that can lead to data loss**